Library Trustees Association of New York State

 Sec.
 5 The Secretary shall be responsible to confirm by signature, notices of all elections, and shall perform such duties that may be delegated to this officer by the Board of Directors.

 Sec.
-6 The Treasurer shall, with the assistance of the LTA Manager, present financial reports, review fiscal policies, procedures and expenditures and perform such other duties as may be delegated by the Board of Directors.
+6 The Treasurer shall, with the assistance of the LTA Executive Director, present financial reports, review fiscal policies, procedures and expenditures and perform such other duties as may be delegated by the Board of Directors.

 At the Organizational Meeting of the Board, the Treasurer shall be confirmed to sign all checks and other necessary financial documents for the function of the LTA.
 The signatures of the President and the Vice-President shall be on file at the LTA’s bank or other financial institution whereby any one of these three signatures shall be valid should the Treasurer be unable to perform his/her duties.